suquamish/Nomad-NFS-Volume/README.md

 Points of interest in the job specification:

-- the `volume` stanza under the `group` stanza is where you allocate a usage of the volume that you registered. `source` is the `id` of the volume you registered in the Volume specification.
+- the `volume` stanza under the `group` stanza is where you allocate a usage of the Volume that you registered.
+The `source` parameter is the value of the `id` parameter from `mariadb.volume`.
-- the `volume_mount` stanza (under the `task` stanza) is where you actually use the allocated volume in one of your jobs.
-The `volume` parameter is the name of the `volume` stanza.
+- the `volume_mount` stanza (under the `task` stanza) is where you actually use the allocated Volume by mounting it in the container.
+The `volume` parameter is the name of the `volume` stanza (☝️).

 ### Deploying
 `$ nomad job run mariadb.nomad`